 - Cups and spoons are encouraged by 9 months of age.

-Once solid foods start they will be chosen to provide key nutrients and help children meet their energy needs.
+Once solid foods start they will be chosen to provide key nutrients and help infants meet their energy needs.
 Foods will only be introduced within the program after they have been introduced at home without reaction.
 Solid foods in pureed form are provided in consultation with guardian (usually by 6 months).
 Chopped, safe, table foods (no larger than 1⁄4 inch cubes for infants and 1⁄2 inch cubes for toddlers) are encouraged after 8 months of age again in consultation with guardian and as child’s ability with food indicates.

 - Goal is introduction of a variety of foods by the end of the first year.